clementfarabet/ipam-tutorials/README.md

     * Thursday 4PM - 5PM: _TBA_

+* Session Structure

-* Time is short for these practical sessions
+  * Time is short for these practical sessions!

   * Each day will start with two walk-throughs of things you can experiment with (we'll try to be quick, to give you time afterward!)